-There are many myths related to work and benefits.
-There are plenty of people living with disabilities who are on benefits and work and are better off.
+There are a number of myths related to work and benefits.
+For example, there are many people living with disabilities who are on benefits and work and are better off.
 Having a disability does not mean you cannot work.
-Here are some additional resources.
+Talk with your support coordinator or employment specialist for more information on the following resources:

-- Arizona Disability Benefits 101 (DB101) This no-cost, user-friendly online tool helps people work through the myths and confusion of Social Security benefits, healthcare and employment.
+- Arizona Disability Benefits 101 (DB101) This no-cost, user-friendly online tool helps people work through the myths and confusion of Social Security benefits, healthcare, and employment.
 DB101 supports people to make informed decisions when thinking about getting a job by learning how job income and benefits go together.
-Visit http://az.db101.org to access this valuable tool. - ABILITY360 Within ABILITY360 is a program called Benefits 2 Work Arizona's Work Incentives Planning & Assistance (B2W WIPA).
-This program helps you understand how job income will affect your cash, medical, and other benefits through a benefits analysis.
-To reach an Intake Specialist, call the B2W WIPA program at 602-443-0720 or 1-866-304-WORK (9675), or email at b2w@ability360.org and see if you might qualify for this service at no cost.
+Visit http://az.db101.org to access this valuable tool. - ABILITY360 Within ABILITY360 is a program called Benefits 2 Work Arizona's Work Incentives Planning & Assistance (B2W WIPA) that can help you understand how job income will affect your cash, medical, and other benefits through a benefits analysis.
+To reach an Intake Specialist, call the B2W WIPA program at 602-443-0720 or 1-866-304-WORK (9675), or email at b2w@ability360.org, and see if you might qualify for this service at no cost.

-Home and community-based services
+Home and community-based (HCBS) services